pywbem/pywbemtools/docs/pywbemclicommands.rst

       };

-See :ref:`pywbemcli class get --help` for details.
+See :ref:`pywbemcli class get --help` for the exact help output of the command.

 .. _`Class invokemethod command`: